ptdbrain/Support-System-For-Cheating-Exam-Detection/README.md

 # Online Examination Proctoring System

-A professional web application built with React for real-time monitoring of online examinations, enabling proctors to track and record suspicious student behavior during exams.
+A local React web application for monitoring online examinations, enabling proctors to track and record suspicious student behavior during exams.
+This is a frontend-only application with mock data for demonstration purposes.

+> **⚠️ Important Note**: This application runs entirely in the browser with no backend server requirements.
+All data is simulated and stored locally in memory.
+No real video streaming or server communication is implemented.

 ## 🎯 Features

 ### Core Functionality
 - **Multi-page Interface**: Navigate seamlessly between exam rooms and individual camera feeds
-- **Real-time Monitoring**: Live camera feed previews and full-screen monitoring
+- **Mock Camera Monitoring**: Simulated camera feed previews and full-screen monitoring interface
 - **Behavioral Tracking**: Log and track suspicious behaviors with timestamps
 - **Alert System**: Visual indicators for students with concerning behavior patterns
 - **Recording Capability**: Initiate video recordings of suspicious events